micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-7-rashi_en.md

 ### passuk 21
 <b>One [young] bull.</b> Corresponding to Avraham, concerning whom it is said: “He took a young bull.”
-<b>One ram.</b> Corresponding to Yitzchak, “He took the ram.”
+<b>One ram.</b> Corresponding to Yitzchok, “He took the ram.”
 <b>One [yearling] sheep.</b> Corresponding to Yaakov: “Yaakov separated the sheep.”

 ### passuk 22
-<b>Goat.</b> To atone for the sale of Yossef, concerning whom it is said: “They slaughtered a goat.”
+<b>Goat.</b> To atone for the sale of Yoseif, concerning whom it is said: “They slaughtered a goat.”

 ### passuk 23
 <b>For the peace-offering sacrifice, two oxen.</b> Corresponding to Moshe and Aharon, who made peace between the Israelites and their Father in heaven.